carpentries/instructor-training/04-maps.md

 >     showing the lesson's key ideas and the relationships between them.
 {: .objectives}

-Returning to educational psychology, we discuss
+Returning to educational psychology, we now discuss what distinguishes expertise from earlier stages of learning, how expertise can be helpful and harmful, and then describe concept maps, a tool that can help expose expertise.

 ## Connectivity